deso-protocol/run/README.md

     peers.
 * Try to whitelist some posts in the Admin tab and see that they've made their way onto your global feed.
-* Read through the flags available in the [dev.env](https://github.com/deso-protocol/run/blob/main/dev.env) file.
-You can adjust these flags however you want, but note that we strongly recommend keeping your node in read-only mode for now.
-Turning read-only mode off could cause users who visit your node to make transactions that are not ultimately confirmed.
+* Read through the flags available in the [dev.env](https://github.com/deso-protocol/run/blob/main/base.env) file.
+You can adjust these flags however you want, but note that some flags may be overridden in the docker-compose.yml files so just make sure you edit them there if they're set.
-* Set ADMIN\_PUBLIC\_KEYS to your public key so that the Admin tab is only visible to your username.
+* Set ADMIN\_PUBLIC\_KEYS to your public key so that the Admin tab is only visible to your account.
-* Set SUPER\_ADMIN\_PUBLIC\_KEYS to your public key so that the super admin tab is only visible to your username.
+* Set SUPER\_ADMIN\_PUBLIC\_KEYS to your public key so that the super admin tab is only visible to your account.
 * Whitelist some posts and verify that they show up on the global feed.
 * Deploy your node on any cloud provider with a static IP to make it accessible to anyone on the internet.
   - If you do this, you must point *two* domains at your node. domain.com *and* api.domain.com.
-  - If you do this, you must replace deso.run with your domain in nginx.dev so that your traffic is routed to core and frontend properly.
   - If you do this, you *must* add your domain to the Caddyfile.dev's Content-Security-Policy or your site won't work.
 You will need to add two
     entries: One for domain.com:\* and one for api.domain.com:\*